aiidateam/aiida-core/docs/source/intro/get_started.rst

     links to tutorials

 .. panels::
+    :centred:

     **Getting started**

     New to pandas?
 Check out the getting started guides.
     They contain an introduction to pandas' main concepts and links to additional tutorials.

-    .. container:: custom-button
+    .. container:: link-box

-        To the getting started guide
+        To the getting started guide.

     ---